 Instructions

 - Prepare the dough by adding together all ingredients (best if they're all at room temperature), and then kneading until you achieve a smooth, firm dough.
-Cover in wrap and rest in the fridge for one hour.
+Cover airtight and allow to rest at room temperature for one hour.
+In the meantime, preheat your oven to 355° Fahrenheit (180° Celsius)500 g all-purpose flour, 250 g sugar, 250 g butter, 8 g baking powder, 2 teaspoon pure vanilla extract, 1 egg, 1 egg yolk, 1 teaspoon sea salt

 Elodie